redhat-developer/odo/docs/website/docs/development/architecture/podman-support-limitations.md

 Thanks to the support for the **Kubernetes Pod** abstraction by Podman, `odo`, and the user, can work on both Podman and Kubernetes on top of this abstraction.

-Here are a list of limitations when `odo` is working on Podman:

-## Commands working on Podman
+The commands working on Podman are:

 - `odo dev --platform podman`